dbos-inc/dbos-docs/docs/typescript/reference/decorators.md

 ```

 #### `@KoaMiddleware`
 Configures the DBOS HTTP server allow insertion of arbitrary Koa middlewares.
-All functions in the decorated class will use the provided middleware list.
+All handler functions in the decorated class will use the provided middleware list.

 ```typescript
 const exampleMiddleware: Koa.Middleware = async (ctx, next) => {